The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Details: Dir.
 Harold Becker.
 Perf.
 Bruce Willis, Alec Baldwin, Miko Hughes, Chi McBride.
 Universal, 1998.
 Based on the novel Simple Simon by Ryne Douglas Pearson.

-Synopsis: Rebellious FBI agent Art Jeffries (Bruce Willis) protects a young autistic white boy (Miko Hughes) who can read a top-secret government code.
+Synopsis: Rebellious FBI agent Art Jeffries (Bruce Willis) protects an autistic boy (Miko Hughes) who can read a top-secret government code.
 In one scene, Art goes to the Chicago Public Library and enlists a librarian to locate and enter a private government email account.
 The librarian does all the work while the patron gives directions over her shoulder!

 Role Call: Barbara Alexander as Librarian—Information Provider (female)